-To illustrate the data analysed in Table 2 in graphical form, Figure 2 (below) displays the full data set.
-The clustering towards correlation coefficients of 1.00 and the fact that on less than 0.45% of days any exchange had a correlation with another exchange below 0.5 demonstrate strong price correlation between the Constituent Exchanges and points towards fair and orderly markets.
-The pattern is understandably broken around the time of the FTX bankruptcy (November-December 2022) given the extreme volatility this event precipitated.
+To illustrate the data analyzed in Table 2 in graphical form, Figure 2 (below) displays the full data set.
+The clustering of correlation coefficients towards 1.00 and the fact that on only around 3% of days did any exchange have a correlation with another exchange below 0.5, demonstrate strong price correlation between the Constituent Exchanges and point towards fair and orderly markets.